_Frequently Asked Questions

 What tire pressure should I use with CushCore?

-- CushCore inserts are extremely durable.
-Our foam is engineered to withstand repeated pounding without degradation.
-It does not absorb liquid and is not affected by tire sealant.
+CushCore inserts are extremely durable.
+Our foam is engineered to withstand repeated pounding without degradation, and it is not affected by tire sealant.
 Typically a set lasts riders a couple years, though the ultimate service life depends on your riding frequency, tire pressure, terrain, and other factors.